Agent Architecture / Foundation

 01

-Start with this video's job: This video demonstrates a peer-to-peer (Pi-to-Pi) agent communication system where multiple Pi coding agents on different machines talk bidirectionally as equals to safely sync a PII-stripped production database slice to a dev machine and to mirror an E2B sandbox skill onto a new exe.dev skill.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: IndyDevDan demonstrates Pi-to-Pi, a two-way agent-to-agent communication system built as a Pi extension where multiple coding agents are equals in a flat network rather than orchestrator-and-workers, using it to reproduce a production bug locally with PII stripped and to have an E2B agent and an exe.dev agent collaboratively build a feature-parity sandbox skill.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:21, where the video says: “agent.
 Sure, you could change the model, but we can do much better than this.
 What about two GPT 5.5 agents that actually work together?
 What about three agents that work together with unique models?
 What about four...”

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Model role" to locate the part of the agent harness mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 15:07, where the video says: “multi-agent orchestration comes down to expanding your context window in a useful way such that your agents can specialize what they're focused on.
 Okay.
 A lot of engineers do think that you just throw everything at one agent,...”

 03